Captain Sir Tom Moore, 1920 – 2021

 Captain Sir Tom Moore burst into the public consciousness in April, when over the course of three weeks he walked 100 lengths of his garden and raised more than £40m for the NHS.

-But a documentary to be shown on ITV today, Thursday, 13 August at 9:15pm, reveals he’s ridden motorcycles since he was a lad, used them to evade the enemy during the war and carried on racing into his twilight years.
+But a 2020 ITV documentary revealed he’s ridden motorcycles since he was a lad, used them to evade the enemy during the war and carried on racing into his twilight years.

 Related articles on MCN